MaxBenChrist/MaxBenChrist.github.io/_posts/2016-05-08-add-permuted-features.markdown

 ### Conclusion

-During prototyping and exploring of new applications for machine learning algorithms, especially when it is not clear how much evidence is contained in the data and different features I always add permuted versions of the original features.
+During prototyping and proof-of-concept type projects, especially when it is not clear how much evidence is contained in the data and resulting features I always add permuted versions of the original features.
-Those help to address both overfitting and uncertainty of individual feature significances.
+This helps to address both overfitting and uncertainty of individual feature significances.

 -----
 [^1]: See the introduction of *"Pattern recognition and machine learning"* by Christopher M. Bishop